 - Elastic Demand is when a small change in the price of a good, cause a greater change in the quantity demanded.
 Inelastic demand means a change in the price of a good, will not have a significant effect on the quantity demanded.

-- The elasticity of demand can be calculated as a percent change in the price of the commodity to the percent change in price, if the coefficient of elasticity of demand is greater than, equal to 1, then the demand is elastic, but if it’s less than one the demand is said to be inelastic.
+- The elasticity of demand can be calculated as a ratio of percent change in the price of the commodity to the percent change in price, if the coefficient of elasticity of demand is greater than, equal to 1, then the demand is elastic, but if it’s less than one the demand is said to be inelastic.

 - When the demand is elastic, the curve is shallow.
 Conversely, if the demand is inelastic, the slope will be steep.